Maxwell-Schultz/remoterepo/journal.md

 I learned that there are some important considerations when implementing many people are working together- There are lots of things inside this like depending on others, the differing opions between developers, a developer might be super lazy/not capible, personal issues, and the enviorment.

+I learned that setting realistic goals is super important.
+It helps everyone stay chill and not get too stressed.
+If you promise too much, people get let down.
+But if you keep it real and deliver more than expected, people trust you.